nikgava/nikgava.github.io/_pages/about.md

 ### My interests

-I am interested in engineering subjects, especially *automotive*, but also *rail* and *space*, and anything remotely related to *technology*.
-In addition, I am a big fan of both *markets* and *personal finance*.
+I have a strong passion for engineering, especially in the *automotive* sector, and a deep curiosity for technology and its impact on industries.
+Beyond the technical world, I’m particularly interested in *startups* and entrepreneurship, fascinated by innovation, and the process of turning ideas into reality.
+I also follow markets and personal finance, always eager to understand trends and new opportunities.

-If I had to reduce myself to one word I would most likely choose "**curious**”!
+If I had to describe myself in one word, it would be "**curious**”!